modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 ### Bootstrap

 Now that you have configured your package details you can run the the file `_bootstrap/index.php` to set up your package and make it visible to Commerce.
+Make sure to add a `config.core.php` file in the root of your project that points to your MODX installation.
 You should see the following output if it was successful:

 ```
 Loading modX...